samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/readMe.md

 - Investigate specific values

 ### Data Inspection
-- measure_value = 0 introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition
+- measure_value = 0 introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM'
+- par exemple'
+SELECT *
+FROM schema_name.table.name
+WHERE measure-value = 0